 Jeffrey E. Schwarz became the Chairman of the Board of Directors of Parent on December 4, 2020, which was the date that Parent's board of directors approved the closing of the Transactions.
-Mr. Schwarz served as the Chief Executive Officer and Chairman of the Board of HL from HL's inception in February 2018 through the consummation of the Transactions on December 10, 2020.
-Mr. Schwarz is the Co-Founder of Metropolitan Capital Advisors, Inc., a New York-based money management firm founded in 1992.
-Mr. Schwarz served as Metropolitan's Chief Investment Officer from the firm's inception until his retirement in 2012.
-Since 2012, Mr. Schwarz has served as the Managing Member of Metropolitan Capital Partners V LLC, the investment vehicle of the Schwarz family office.
-Mr. Schwarz serves as the Co-Chairman of the Board of Bogen Corporation, a telecommunications equipment provider.
-He also serves as the Co-Chairman of the Board of Bogen Communicational Inc., which is the ultimate corporate parent of Speech Design GmbH, a global provider of messaging services to telecom carriers.
-Mr. Schwarz previously served as the Chairman of the Board of Molopo Energy Ltd., an Australian Stock Exchange listed, Calgary, Alberta-based oil and gas exploration and production company, and as a member of the Board of Directors of Cyberonics Inc., a Nasdaq listed medical device company.
-Mr. Schwarz received a BS in Economics (Summa Cum Laude) and an MBA from the Wharton School of the University of Pennsylvania.
+Mr. Schwarz served as the Chief Executive Officer and Chairman of the Board of HL Acquisitions from HL's inception in February 2018 until the Merger.
+He is the Co-Founder of Metropolitan Capital Advisors, Inc., a New York-based money management firm founded in 1992.
+Schwarz served as Metropolitan's Chief Investment Officer from the firm's inception until his retirement in 2012.
+Since 2012, he has served as the Managing Member of Metropolitan Capital Partners V LLC, the investment vehicle of the Schwarz family office.
+Mr. Schwarz also serves as the Co-Chairman of the Board of Bogen Corporation, a provider of audio equipment.
+Mr. Schwarz previously served as the Chairman of the Board of Directors of Cyberonics Inc., a Nasdaq listed medical device company.
+Mr. Schwarz received a BS in Economics (Summa Cum Laude) and am MBA from the Wharton School of the University of Pennsylvania.
 We believe Mr. Schwarz is well-qualified to serve as a director due to his contacts and business experience.